-Back in those days we never knew that the eastern red cedar is not a cedar at all, but is a species of juniper.
-The plant is a native of eastern North America that is a very dense and slow-growing tree that may reach heights of 15-70 feet in optimum soil conditions.
-The eastern red cedar, though slow growing makes an excellent windbreak when planted along the edges of fields or property lines, and the dense foliage a makes it the perfect place for numerous species of birds to nest with excellent protection from weather and predators.
+Back in those days, we never knew that the eastern red cedar is not a cedar but a juniper species.
+The plant is a native of eastern North America with a very dense and slow-growing tree that may reach heights of 15-70 feet in optimum soil conditions.
+The eastern red cedar, though slow-growing, makes an excellent windbreak when planted along the edges of fields or property lines, and the dense foliage makes it the perfect place for numerous species of birds to nest with excellent protection from weather and predators.
 The birds also feast on the tiny berries produced by this member of the juniper family.

 Buy your Christmas Trees today at TN Nursery